AshwinAashu/AshwinAashu/README.md

 React / React Native Developer
 ------------------------------

-I am a React/React native developer with 1.5 year of experience.
+I am a React/React native developer with 1.5 years of experience.
 I am passionate about mobile and web development.
 Other than frontend, I have also worked wtih SpringBoot and MongoDB in my previous role.
 I am keen on learning new technologies such as Next.JS , Node JS , Kotlin, AWS among others.

 *   🌍  I'm based in Bengaluru, India
 *   🖥️  See my portfolio at [CodeKomet](http://codekomet.com/)